🕴🏻Introduction

 Tiers

-Inspired by principles of Data Warehousing, where Data Tiering is a common phenomenon, Levitate introduces tiers for Time Series storage.
+Inspired by principles of Data Warehousing, where Data Tiering is a common phenomenon, Last9 introduces tiers for Time Series storage.

 Teams only emit metrics to a single write endpoint from an Integration perspective, and data reaches each tier.
 All Tiers have all the fresh data, but their data retention varies.
 Each tier functions as a completely independent Time Series Data Warehouse but serves different concurrencies, query latency, and depths.